 Best budget OLED TV

-The LG A2 OLED offers a colorful picture and fairly strong audio along with a slick interface.
-It's slightly more expensive than some of the other models, but it's the most affordable OLED TV.
+Don't be fooled by its cheap sticker price, the LG A2 OLED offers a colorful picture and fairly strong audio along with a slick interface.
+It's slightly more expensive than some of the other models on this list, but it's the cheapest OLED TV.

 The full list: Best budget TVs in detail